SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 ---

-On Stack Exchange most of the moderation bots, if not all, report to a chat room.
-One limitation of using chat is that we need a dedicated bot account with at least 20 reputation points, so that it can post its reports to chat.
-This is one place where we would be coming very close to performing illegal activities, as we are creating a separate account in addition to our main account.
+Most, if not all, of the moderation bots maintained on Stack Exchange (by SOBotics and others) report to a chat room.
+Unfortunately, one limitation of using chat is that the owner of the bot needs a dedicated bot account with at least 20 reputation points, on which the bot post its reports into chat.
+This is one place where the owner of the bot would be coming very close to performing activities against the Stack Exchange rules, as they are creating a new account separate from their main account.

 ### Is creating multiple accounts legal?

-Fortunately, Stack Exchange has been kind enough to allow us create a different account legally, given that we follow certain rules.
+Fortunately, Stack Exchange has been kind enough to allow us create multiple accounts legally, as long we follow certain rules.
-The official rules for creating a new account for a bot are [enumerated in this meta post.][1]
+The official rules for creating a new account for a bot are [detailed in this meta post.][1]
 From there:

 > So long as there's no voting or other dubious-looking stuff (like one account asking a question and another immediately answering it) going on between the accounts, it's really not a big deal.

-You are allowed to [create an additional account for a bot, as long as you adhere to the policy of having multiple accounts][2]:
+You are allowed to [create an additional account for a bot, as long as you adhere to the policies for having multiple accounts][2]:

 > It is not a problem to have multiple accounts, as long as they aren't voting for each other and doing other sockpuppet-y things.